 Dark-and-moody interiors have become a go-to style for those seeking drama and sophistication - but most people are getting it wrong.

-Dark and moody without using flat black finishes
+Dark and moody without using flat black finishes | Design by DCM Building Design; built by AUSMAR

 Welcome to this week’s Friday Flatlay, where we’re diving into the world of rich tones, layered textures, and shadowy ambiance.
 Today’s design focus?
 Building a First Series home using a dark-and-moody palette - without defaulting to stark black and white.